metalwarrior665/default-memory-dsl/INSTRUCTIONS.md

     - object.property
     - default (||) - fallback for falsy values
     - ternary - truthy ? value : value
-    - variable assignment for readability, separated by ;.
-Last expression is returned.
+    - variable assignment with `let varName = value` for readability, separated by ;.
+Last expression is implicitly returned.
     - () for grouping precedence

 Testing: